carmi/ecarmi.org-nanoc/content/writing/google-internship.md

 > Hi Evan,
 >
 > Thank you for filling out the forms.
-> I have forwarded all of your information to Becky Harding (cc’d), the recruiter, who will be reaching out to you.
+> I have forwarded all of your information to Becky (cc’d), the recruiter, who will be reaching out to you.
 >
 > Good luck :)